-The Commission has migrated from paper applications to using the current Land Use and Zoning Application Portal and from mailed Commission meeting books to an electronic format, with City provided tablets.
+The Commission has migrated from paper applications to using the Land Use and Zoning Application Portal and from mailed Commission meeting books to an electronic format, with City provided tablets.
 This has made staff more effective and has improved the quality of the applications given to the Commission, in the form of scalable pictures and plans, and color images.
 Additionally, it has led to more transparency with the public, who can now log into a website and see all applications going to the Commission.

 Appeals may be considered an additional benchmark.
 Appeals are not a common outcome for most of this Commission's actions.
 It is the goal of the Commission that their decisions be upheld when appeals occur.
-Two (2) appeals are currently filed and will be heard by the Land Use and Zoning (LUZ) Committee in July 2021.
+Four (4) appeals have been filed over the past year.
+Of these, City Council upheld the decision of the JHPC in two (2) of the appeals, and one (1) was upheld with conditions added.
+In the remaining appeal, the appellant was found to not have standing.
+One (1) appeal is currently anticipated to be filed and will be heard by the Land Use and Zoning (LUZ) Committee in July or August 2022.